|

 Panelists:

-Robin Anderson, John Englebrecht, Mat Greiner, Teva Dawson, Nick Ludwig
+Robin Anderson, John Englebrecht, Mat Greiner, Teva Dawson (Group Creatives Services--launched Art Week in Des Moines ), Nick Ludwig

 Exploring partnerships and development programs that support the arts.